team-polaroid/TaskMaster/README.md

 # TaskMaster
 Web-based application that tracks tasks or duties of projects.

+Running template project:
+  Spring Component:
+    1. Navigate to Server directory on command line.
+    2. type mvnw spring-boot: run
+    3. After server initializes, enter localhost:8080/<spring component url> in a browser to test.
+  Angular Components:
+    1. Navigate to Client directory on command line.
+    2. enter npm install to update packages
+    3. enter ng serve
+    4. After server initializes, enter localhost:4200/<angular component url> in a browser to test Build Entire project:
+    1. Navigate to the projects main directory on command line
+    2. Enter mvnw clean package
+        -this will build a runninable jar file with the angular components embedded into the spring components.
+        -JAVA_HOME environmental variable must be configured correctly
+    3. on the command line type java -jar <path>/taskmaster/server/target/taskmaster.jar
+    4. Enter localhost:8080 to test

 If the user wants to interact with this and see the results:
   1. right click on the project in eclipse and go to the Local Terminal
   2. use the command: npm start